Dynamical stability and filamentary instability in holographic conductors: Introduction

-Nonlinear electric conductivity is one of the interesting phenomena in non-equilibrium physics.
-In the context of the gauge/gravity duality, it has been studied that the D3-D7 model \cite{Karch:2002sh} shows nonlinear conductivity \cite{Karch:2007pd,Erdmenger:2007bn,Albash:2007bq} in the non-equilibrium steady state (NESS). \footnote{ The Witten-Sakai-Sugimoto model also shows similar nonlinear conductivity \cite{Bergman:2008sg}. } This model consists of a stack of \(N_c\) D3-branes and \( N_f\) D7-branes.
-We will work in the large-\(N_c\) limit with the 't Hooft coupling \(\lambda = g_{\rm YM}^{2} N_{c}\) fixed, and the strong coupling $\lambda \gg1$.
+Nonlinear electric conductivity is an interesting phenomena in non-equilibrium physics.
+In the context of the gauge/gravity duality, the D3-D7 model \cite{Karch:2002sh} shows nonlinear conductivity \cite{Karch:2007pd,Erdmenger:2007bn,Albash:2007bq} in the non-equilibrium steady state (NESS). \footnote{ The Witten-Sakai-Sugimoto model also shows similar nonlinear conductivity \cite{Bergman:2008sg}. } This model consists of a stack of \(N_c\) D3-branes and \( N_f\) D7-branes.
+We will work in the large-\(N_c\) limit with the 't Hooft coupling fixed as \(\lambda = g_{\rm YM}^{2} N_{c}\), and the strong coupling $\lambda \gg1$.
 The D3-branes can be considered as the source of supergravity fields in AdS\(_5\times \mathrm{S}^5\) in the gravity picture.
 In the dual field theory picture, open stings on the $N_c$ D3-branes correspond to the \(\mathcal{N}=4\) supersymmetric $\mathrm{SU}(N_c)$ Yang-Mills (SYM) theory, and strings stretching between the D7-branes and D3-branes correspond to \(\mathcal{N}=2\) hypermultiplets.
-Here, in the probe limit \(N_c \gg N_f\), we can treat the D7-branes as probes and ignore the backreaction on the supergravity fields.
-The dual field theory contains quark-like charged particles since the theory has a global \(\mathrm{U}(1)_{\text{B}}\) symmetry, which corresponds to the baryon charge.
+In the probe limit \(N_c \gg N_f\), we can treat the D7-branes as probes and ignore the backreaction on the supergravity fields.
+The dual field theory contains quark-like charged particles because the theory has a global \(\mathrm{U}(1)_{\text{B}}\) symmetry, which corresponds to the baryon charge.
 Thus, we can consider a system with a constant \(\mathrm{U}(1)_{\text{B}}\) current $J$ by applying an external electric field $E$.
-In this paper, we call this NESS regime as a ``holographic conductor''.
+In this study, we call this NESS regime as a ``holographic conductor''.
 When the system has a finite baryon density, the charge is mainly carried by the background baryon density.
-On the other hand, it is notable that the conductivity can remain finite even if the baryon density vanishes.
+Notably, the conductivity can remain finite even if the baryon density vanishes.
 In this case, the conduction is carried by the pair creation of the charged particle and antiparticle under the external electric field.
-This is a holographic realization of the Schwinger effect and a many-body quantum effect in the non-equilibrium system \cite{Hashimoto:2013mua}.
-Due to the nonlinear conductivity in the D3-D7 model, the current can be multi-valued with respect to the electric field \cite{Nakamura:2010zd}.
-This means that in the multi-valued regime there coexist two or more solutions of the probe D$7$-brane for given parameters.
+This is a holographic realization of the Schwinger effect and a many-body quantum effect in a non-equilibrium system \cite{Hashimoto:2013mua}.
+Owing to the nonlinear conductivity in the D3-D7 model, the current can be multivalued with respect to the electric field \cite{Nakamura:2010zd}, meaning that there coexist two or more solutions of the probe D$7$-brane for given parameters in the multivalued regime.